mig07/FLOWViZ/README.md

 1. Create a file called `.env` in `server/` folder.

-2. Fill it with the variables below (removed the curly brackets and change what's between them):
+2. Fill it with the variables below (remove the curly brackets and change what is in between them):

 ```sh
 JWT_SECRET={jwt_secret}